For All Mankind (TV series): Development

 According to Ronald D. Moore, the idea of the show came about during lunch with former NASA astronaut Garrett Reisman, when they discussed the possibility of an alternate history in which the Soviets reached the Moon before the Americans.
 In December 2017, it was announced that Apple had given the production a one-season series order.
 The series was created by Ronald D. Moore, Matt Wolpert, and Ben Nedivi.
 Maril Davis serves as executive producer alongside Moore, Wolpert, and Nedivi.
 Production companies involved with the series include Sony Pictures Television and Tall Ship Productions.
 In October 2018, it was announced that the series had been officially titled For All Mankind.
 The series was renewed for a second season in October 2019.
 In November 2020, it was announced that the second season would premiere in February 2021.
 In December 2020, ahead of the second-season premiere, Apple TV+ renewed the series for a third season.
 In July 2022, Apple TV+ renewed the series for a fourth season.
 In April 2024, the series was renewed for a fifth season.
+In March 2026, the series was renewed for a sixth and final season.